xerk-dot/xmr-darknet-edge/docs/04-BTC-CORRELATION-STRATEGY.md

 ## Overview

-Successfully implemented the BTC-XMR correlation lag strategy as the **primary alpha generation source** for the Monero trading bot.
-This strategy exploits the observed 6-24 hour lag between Bitcoin and Monero price movements.
+Implemented the BTC-XMR correlation lag strategy as a **potential alpha generation source** for the Monero trading bot.
+This strategy tests for correlation between Bitcoin and Monero price movements with dynamic lag detection.

+**⚠️ IMPORTANT**: This strategy has NOT been validated with real historical data.
+The existence of a consistent, exploitable lag is an unproven hypothesis that requires backtesting before live trading.

 ## Implementation Date
 November 11, 2025